Why should I work with a Coach?

 About Polly Robinson Executive Coach / Leadership Coach

-I am a qualified Executive Coach and Mentor (ILM Level 7) based in Bristol and coaching people across the South West, London, Wales and all over the UK.
-I work with coachees face-to-face or online via Zoom or other video platforms.
+I am a qualified Executive Coach and Mentor (ILM Level 7) based in Bristol, working with clients across the South West, London, Wales, and throughout the UK.
+I offer coaching sessions both face-to-face and online, ensuring flexibility to suit your needs.

-I will become a supportive friend, a listening ear, and a shoulder to lean on.
+• Be a supportive partner—a listening ear, a trusted sounding board, and someone to lean on.

 Find out more about Polly Robinson Coach >